AgentIsaacson/icebreaker/README.md

 # Mobile Application to break the ice and spark meaningful conversation.

 > TO-DO_App
-- Create components for questions and games
+- Add page for games
-- setup mobile controls
+- Convert to Mobile
+- Release to Mobile

 > TO-DO_Questions
-- pull questions from JSON file
-- decide how to order questions
-- create swipe mechanic
+- Store question order data for 'spotify' randomization

 > TO-DO_Games
 - pull games from JSON file